-Another popular cannabis extract is distillate, which is a refined product that undergoes multiple purification processes.
+Distillate is a refined product that undergoes multiple purification processes.
 Distillates are among the newer extracts on the market, and scientific equipment is needed to produce them.
 They are clearly different from other extracts on a consumer level as they come in little glass vials specifically designed to make convenient their honey-like texture.

 The extraction process involves heating and distilling cannabinoids in a complex procedure.
 Then, certain steps are repeated to produce pure cannabinoids in liquid form without the presence of excess plant material or any residual solvents.
 Distillates are almost entirely THC and offer a very clean and potent product.
 Distillates are excellent for use in edibles as they are virtually flavorless and very strong.

-Diamond is 95-99.9 per cent THC-A. It is a complete extraction of the THC-A from the plant material.
+Crystalline/Diamond is 95-99.9 per cent THC-A. It is a complete extraction of the THC-A from the plant material.
 It is the most concentrated form of THC available.
 It has no terpenes, so it’s almost completely flavorless and odorless.
 THC-A requires combustion or vaporization and is not suitable for using as an edible.
 However, when dabbed or vaped, diamond offers the most potent experience possible for the recreational consumer.

 CBD isolate is just what it sounds like.
 It is 99 per cent CBD content and looks like fluffy white crystals.
 This is very popular as a cannabis treatment that avoids the THC and psychoactive aspects of full-spectrum extractions.